Malkymalc/conways-game-of-life-react/README.md

  - CSS3

 ## Demo
-A fully functioning version of this game is hosted at [](to be added).
+A fully functioning version of this game can be played at [](TODO: to be added).

 ## Running this app locally